Eomys/pyleecan-doc/get.pyleecan.rst

 - The "I want to contribute" way:

 You will need a Github account to `fork <https://help.github.com/en/articles/fork-a-repo>`__ (bleu square on the image) the `pyleecan repository <https://github.com/Eomys/pyleecan>`__ which will create a copy of the repository in your Github projects.
 The forked repository will allow you to freely experiment with changes without affecting the original project.
-Later you will be able to send modifications from your fork to the main project on Github with :ref:`code.contribution:"pull-request"`.
+Later you will be able to send modifications from your fork to the main project on Github with :ref:`code.contribution:"pull-request"` (see also this :doc:`tutorial<integrate.contribution>`).
 You can now **clone** the forked version of Pyleecan in your Github projects but following the "I want to use it" way above.
 You can also click on "Watch" (red square on the image) to choose how you want to be notified of the activities of the community.
 As a reminder, before contributing, please read the :ref:`project.organization:Project organization` and the :ref:`development:Development guidelines`.